Following

 "God save the Queen."
 He murmured, stripping the pistol down.
 As he removed the retaining pin that held the slide in place, he felt Anderson next to him break down his customised Mk-12 Infantry Command radio to clean and repair the working parts.
 This was standard practice after an insertion drop, as the radio, with its quantum encoder, which allowed long-range communications even with local radio silence, was their lifeline to each other and the outside world.
 Anderson was the most natural radio operator Macgregor had ever had, with his ability to find unblocked channels and workarounds for interference that verged on uncanny.

-Ironsides slinked back in after his chat with the Quartermaster Sergeant Major and 1st company’s commanding officer.
-This disrupted Anderson’s work a bit as the RSM climbed over the pile of parts.
-They, company HQ and 1st platoon, were encamped in the building two doors down from Macgregor and Anderson.
+Ironsides slinked back in after his chat with the Quartermaster Sergeant Major and 1st company's commanding officer.
+This disrupted Anderson's work a bit as the RSM climbed over the pile of parts.
+They, company HQ and 1st platoon, were encamped in the building two doors down from Batt HQ.
 Ironsides sat down next to his commander, who gave him his tea.
-It was cold, but Paddy had been fighting for a long time, meaning he didn’t mind.
-He necked the drink, shuddered as the liquid hit his stomach, then told the other two he was going to sleep.
-Thanking the Colonel for his brew, he drew his jacket close to him, which masked any glint of the glass body armour that was visible through his own chest rig, and promptly fell asleep.
+It was cold, but Paddy had been fighting for a long time, so he didn't mind.
+He necked the drink, shuddered as the liquid hit his stomach, told the other two he was going to sleep.
+Thanking the Colonel for his brew, he climbed into a sleeping bag, which masked any glint of the body armour that was visible through his own chest rig, and promptly fell asleep.

-“Yes, you are probably correct, Jack.
-Wake one of us up in 4 hours.”
+"Yes, you're probably correct, Jack.
+Wake one of us up in four hours."
 He said, re-holstering his pistols after he reattached them to his webbing.
 He climbed into his makeshift bivvy, which was a sleeping bag buried in the dust.
-The thought that the infiltration had gone exceedingly well reassured him; and that despite the stupidity of 2nd platoon’s Sergeant, the rest of the company was not really in trouble.
-Discovery, if it happened at all until they chose, would be tomorrow morning in the cold light of day.
-Macgregor was never happier to be in a high latitude winter.
-Maybe it was a dangerous plan, but the decision was final, and he would be glad for his 282 officers and troops before the week was done.
+The thought that the infiltration had gone exceedingly well reassured him; and that despite the stupidity of 2nd platoon's sergeant, the rest of the company was not in actual trouble.
+Macgregor was never happier to be in a high latitude winter, so the night was long.
+This was a dangerous plan, but the decision was final, and he would be glad for his 282 officers and troops before the week was done.

-It was going to be a miracle if they survived, but if they got through undiscovered, this entire war would be theirs.
+The company's survival seemed impossible, but if they went unnoticed, the entire war would belong to them.
 Port Stanley would fall, clearing the last major resistance on this flank.
 All this was Macgregor's gamble.
 With that churning in his head, Macgregor struggled to fall asleep.
-Trying to relax somewhat, he pulled a small picture out of a specially made pocket in his bag.
+Trying to relax somewhat, he extracted a small picture from a custom pocket in his bag.
 It was of an extremely attractive woman, wearing almost nothing bar a stethoscope around her neck, with a look of almost tortured lust on her face.
 Macgregor kissed it and breathed into the photo of his wife, who he loves with all his heart.

 From outside his bag, he heard Anderson putting his spare parts for his radio back in his Bergen, then a pause and then a gentle scraping of broken concrete, as Anderson buried it.
 The gentle crunch continued as he picked up his rifle, and his night vision monocle and sat in the shadows.
 There were two quiet clicks as Anderson must have slapped his IR monocle into the bracket on his helmet and then down in front of his left eye, as he settled in for the night.